danishberg/wemakeapp-hackerNews/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

-# Hacker News Scraper with Next.js and Tailwind CSS

-This project is a web application built with Next.js, TypeScript, and Tailwind CSS that scrapes data from the Hacker News website and displays articles based on different sorting mechanisms.

 ## Requirements